 What is Travel Nursing?

 Travel Nurse: A nurse who accepts a temporary placement at a hospital or home care agency to fill a staffing need.
-The length of placement can vary from as short as four weeks long to 26 weeks long, depending on the contract.
-Nurses looking to travel should have a minimum of one year experience, but two years of experience is preferred before considering a travel nursing assignment.
+The travel assignment length can vary from as short as four weeks long to 26 weeks long, depending on the contract.
+Nurses considering this career path should have a minimum of one year of staff nurse experience, but employers typically prefer two years of experience before considering a travel nursing assignment.

 Travel Nursing Agency: A company that works with hospitals and home care agencies to fill a nursing shortage need.
-The travel nurse agency will help with travel reimbursement, licensure, and housing, in addition to pay and comprehensive benefits.
+The travel nurse agency will help with travel reimbursement, licensure, and housing; they also negotiate your travel nurse pay rate and comprehensive benefits.

-Travel Nurse Recruiter: Works for a travel nurse agency and functions as a travel nurse’s liaison between a healthcare facility and a potential travel nurse.
-Nurse recruiters will work to place you with an assignment that matches your strengths and desires.
-A robust travel nurse recruiter should have excellent communication skills, be organized, and have a great personality that meets the nurse’s needs.
+Travel Nurse Recruiter: Works for a travel nursing agency and is a liaison between the healthcare facility and a potential travel nurse.
+Travel nurse recruiters will work to place you with an assignment that matches your strengths and desires.
+A robust travel nurse recruiter should have excellent communication skills, be organized, and have a great personality.